ai/evolu-lang/js/README.md

 ### Language

-Like XML, Evolu is just a syntax format.
-So you need to define a language for your task using the `evolu.lang(name, initializer)` function.
+Like XML, Evolu Lang is just a syntax format.
+So you need to define a language for your task using the `evolu.lang.add(name, initializer)` function.
 It receives a language name (to use it as a prefix in the source code for storing and transferring the program) and function (which adds the language commands to `this`), and returns a new language.

 For the common cases you can use the standard commands pack, and you only need to define the input/output signals.

-    var lang = evolu.lang('EVEN-ODD', function() {
+    var lang = evolu.lang.add('EVEN-ODD', function() {
-        this.add(evolu.standard.input('tick', 'result'))
+        this.add(evolu.lang.standard.input('tick', 'result'))
-        this.add(evolu.standard.output('even', 'odd'))
+        this.add(evolu.lang.standard.output('even', 'odd'))
-        lang.add(evolu.standard.variables)
+        lang.add(evolu.lang.standard.variables)
     })

 ### Population